 - Time for the actual Grand Jeté you now take this money and transfer it to your TFSA for it to then grow without tax repercussions (assuming you have room in your TFSA, you cannot do the Grand Jeté in this case you may only be able to do a Petit Jeté).

-That is it folks, that simple.
-So you must have RRSP room to make the contribution and room in your TFSA to make the deposit, but that is about it.
+That is it, folks, that simple.
+So you must have RRSP room to make the contribution and space in your TFSA to make the deposit, but that is about it.
 At the end of it, you have two viable savings plans with money in them.
 You might be able to automate this if you: